HCMID/closed-hmt-iliad11/Writingsample/Questions.md

-This is the file for the abstracts of Nikolas Churik and Andrew Boudon.
+This is the file for the questions of Nikolas Churik and Andrew Boudon.

 Questions: